“Music is the art which is most nigh to tears and memory.” -Oscar Wilde

 What types of MEAMs do different people experience?

-We aim to collect the largest number and most diverse range of reports of MEAM experiences to date in order to examine similarities and differences in MEAMs across a variety of demographic groups.
+We aim to collect the largest and most diverse range of reports of MEAM experiences to date in order to examine similarities and differences in MEAMs across a variety of demographic groups.
 We will examine the content and contextual factors surrounding MEAMs, emotional responses, and whether particular pieces of music have a tendency to be more effective triggers of MEAMs.

 How are MEAMs experienced in everyday life?